datacarpentry/OpenRefine-ecology-lesson/_episodes/02-filter-exclude-sort.md

 ## Filtering

-There are many entries in the rodent table.
+There are many entries in our data table.
 We can filter it to work on a subset of the data in the list for the next set of operations.
 Please ensure you perform this step to save time during the class.

 1. Click the down arrow next to `scientificName` > `Text filter`.
 A `scientificName` facet will appear on the left margin.
 2. Type in `bai` and press return.
 There are 48 matching rows of the original 35549 rows (and these rows are selected for the subsequent steps).